jupyter/nbconvert/docs/source/execute_api.rst

 to be used for the execution.
 By default, the kernel name is obtained from the notebook metadata.
 The traitlet ``kernel_name`` allows to specify a user-defined kernel, overriding the value in the notebook metadata.
-A common use case is that of a python 2/3 library which includes documentation/testing notebooks.
+A common use case is that of a Python 2/3 library which includes documentation/testing notebooks.
 These notebooks will specify either a python2 or python3 kernel in their metadata
 (depending on the kernel used the last time the notebook was saved).
-In reality, these notebooks will work on both python 2/3 and, for testing, it is important to be able to execute them programmatically on both versions.
+In reality, these notebooks will work on both Python 2/3 and, for testing, it is important to be able to execute them programmatically on both versions.
 Here the traitlet ``kernel_name`` comes to help: we can just run each notebook twice, specifying first "python2" and then